How to Handle Cold Call Rejection (With Ryan Reisert)

 If you need more one-to-one support with cold calling, depending on your company environment, ask your manager if you could work with a mentor.
 If that structure doesn’t exist inside your business, then look outside.
 LinkedIn is a great place to network with and learn from seasoned sales pros.

-Being able to share experiences of specific calls with someone who knows the game inside and out might help you to pinpoint certain areas for improvement, but more importantly, remind you of what's realistic in terms of success metrics.
+Sharing your experience of cold call rejection with someone who understands might help you find areas for improvement.
+And it will remind you what’s realistic in terms of success metrics.

 Like any job, there will be peaks and troughs, but the highs of winning those meetings make the hard work worth it. 💪